 Questions like these rarely have a simple answer, but they help us build clarity.

 Clarity isn’t something we “get”, like a loaf of bread on the way home.
 Clarity comes from exploration and experimentation.
-It comes from listening critically, and examining our assumptions.
+It comes from listening critically and examining our assumptions.

 Clarity is a process, not an event.

 When we practice a piece of music, what do we want?
 We want to play the notes at the right time with the right fingers.
 We want the notes to connect smoothly.
-We want good tone and volume.
+We want intentional tone and volume.